vichshizik/CSI-2B/README.md

 Installing

 There are two ways to get the program.
-1. Download pre-compiled version for platform on [release page](https://github.com/vichshizik/CSI-2B/releases)
+1. Download pre-compiled version for desired platform on [release page](https://github.com/vichshizik/CSI-2B/releases).
 2. Compile the program using the provided source code in the repository.

-Pre-compiled version
+The program compiles on C++ 2020 standard.